Who can row?

 What does it cost?

 You can find information about the costs of a Learn-to-Row Class and HRC's other programs by looking at our Registration Page.
-All people registering for any Class or Rowing Program are required to pay a $10 fee to RowNS (Nova Scotia's Rowing Association).

 Once you have registered and paid for your Learn-to-Row Class, there are no additional costs to learn to row.
 Once you have completed your class, we hope you will have learned to LOVE rowing and want to continue to row.
-You can do this by signing up as a 1st Year Rower at a special price.
+You can do this by signing up as a First Year Rower at a special price.

-As you progress as a rower you can choose to become a Fitness/Rec rower or a Competitive Rower.
+As you progress as a rower you can choose to become a Fitness/Recreational rower or a Competitive Rower.
 Competitive Rowers pay a higher fee because they get more specialized coaching and training.
 Also, these rowers must pay regatta and boat transport fees to competed in races.